 Coordinated, co-located, and integrated oral health care delivery models and programs are emerging.
 These innovative models and programs move the delivery of oral health services from the traditional dental home into new settings.
-They aim to reduce oral health disparities by reaching vulnerable populations, such as those who are low-income, young children, and the aging population.
 They focus on building collaborative relationships with dentists.
 They build partnerships across health professions to benefit patient populations.
+They aim to reduce oral health disparities by reaching underserved populations, including low-income, young children, and older adults.

 The SAMHSA/HRSA-developed framework of the continuum of care provides insight into the factors that differentiate coordinated care from co-located care and integrated care.

 We use this framework in our CO MDI work and typically coach clinics through the continuum, with a goal of achieving Level 6 collaboration/integration (1).
 The CO MDI model integrates dental hygienists as part of a medical care team.
 They offer up to full scope dental hygiene services as needed in the medical exam room or in a dental hygiene operatory located close to the medical exam room (not in a dental clinic).
 The integrated hygienist participates in team activities such as team meetings, huddles and system changes.